ic-Solutions/advantage-seniors/_pages/reviews.md

 ---
 layout: default
 title: Homecare for seniors
 description: Advantage Seniors is knows for its hospitality.
-Read some of the reviews by people who opted Advantage Seniors care facility.
+Read some of the reviews by people who opted 'Advantage Seniors elder care services in bangalore care' facility.
 image: /images/servicebg.jpg
 permalink: /reviews/
 redirect_from: /reviews.html